British Airways says power surge knocked out back-up systems

 BA's operations were returning to normal on Monday and it said it would fly more than 95 percent of its normal flight schedule.

-Cruz added BA would fully honour passengers' compensation rights, as set out under EU regulations for delayed and cancelled flights.
+Cruz added BA would fully honor passengers' compensation rights, as set out under EU regulations for delayed and canceled flights.

 (Reporting by Victoria Bryan, ,editing by David Evans)